tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 The what?

 The *Road*, my friends.
 The *Road*.
-Most people skip these first few paragraphs, so let's go quick.
+Most people skip these introductions, so let's go quick.

 #### What <i>was</i> SUNSfan warning us about?